hendrikboom3/rackettown/README.md

 ## What works

-door.rkt draws the facade of a a row of three-story houses. usually with somw shrubs in front.
+door.rkt draws the facade of a a row of three-story houses. usually with somw shrubs or trees in front.

+Current versions seem to be winterdoor and xmas.rkt, which are almost identical and should be further mmerged and parameterized. door.rkt, winterdoor, and xmas all build a tree of picts to represent a tree of branches.
+And they even build another tree first and then translate it into thetree of picts.
+  (interdoor an cmas certainly do this.
+Does door do it too?)

+They can probably be replaced by some version of door3.rkt, which draws trees dynamically, without big storage requirement.

+The following are rudimntary to the popnt of silliness.

-matcher.rkt prints some invented potential murder reports.
+* matcher.rkt prints some invented potential murder reports.

-gen.txt prints out some one-sentence quests.
+* gen.txt prints out some one-sentence quests.

 None of this code is stable, and will almost certainly change incompatibly.
 If you use any of it, make and use your own copy; otherwise things will likely break when I update this put from under you.